 This method is a work in progress, and we don’t have reliable reports yet about the life expectancy of the various types of winserts that have been made.
-A first-generation method, which used slightly heavier vinyl but was more complicated to make, should last at least five years with careful use and storage.
-The newer method described here, using heat-shrink plastic film, may be somewhat less durable over the long run.
-With good care, though, the heat-shrink winserts should last several years.
-The plastic or vinyl is the component that is most likely to need replacing; the long-term strength of the double-sided tape used in the heat-shrink method is also not known yet.
+First-generation winserts installed in the Millers River Environmental Center in Athol in 2008 are still going strong.
+Material choices have been improved since then – we are now using 1 mil thick film and UV resistant edge foam.
+All winserts should last indefinitely with careful use and storage.
+They can also be left installed all summer long – they help keep out the heat too!
+The plastic film is the component that is most likely to need replacing from punctures and tears (the spline method of film installation addresses this nicely).
+The long-term strength of the double-sided tape used in the original heat-shrink method is also not known yet.
 However, the frames could be re-covered with new plastic film if needed.

 Brian Nugent and North Quabbin Energy offer these construction methods as a suggestion of one way to weatherize your home.
 We make no guarantee of the results of making or installing winserts, but we believe that if you follow this method, you will notice a difference in the heat loss through your windows.
 We welcome feedback (email us at email@example.com), and we invite you to adapt the design, make suggestions for improving it, and pass the results along to us and to others.
 As we all search for creative ways to reduce energy use and improve efficiency, we hope that more do-it-yourself ideas like this can be developed, improved, and shared.
 (For discussion about similar designs, visit the Historic HomeWorks Forum and Topher Belknap’s design.)

 Click here to see a short video on measuring your windows.